 Sony Ericsson T68I

-This was one of the first phones capable of sending multimedia messages also known as MMS when it came out in 2002.
-Its screen was in color. it had customizable ringtones, email Bluetooth, and T9 predictive text.
+This was one of the first phones that could send multimedia messages also known as MMS in 2002.
+It also has a color display along with customizable ringtones, email capability, Bluetooth connectivity, and T9 predictive text funcation.
 You could even add a camera accessory to take pictures.

-Originally named Dang Hiptop, and yes it is as cool as it sounds.
+Originally named Dang Hiptop.
 This crazy looking cellphone hit the market in 2002.
-It features a large swiveling screen, a big QWERTY keyboard.
-The body is more than an inch thick.
+It features a large swiveling screen and a big QWERTY keyboard.
+The body is more than one inch thick.
 But it included AIM, MSN Messenger, Yahoo, web apps, email, and a web browser unlike anything else at the time.
-These features made it most like the smartphones of today.